 “There’s something I have to tell all of you.
 I tried to figure out what’s happened, but things are getting more complicated,” Eric said.
-“The other night, before I dressed your knees, Haley, “I got an urgent call on my walkie talkie and had to assist in answering the call located in your neighborhood.
+“The other night, before I dressed your knees, Hayley, “I got an urgent call on my walkie talkie and had to assist in answering the call located in your neighborhood.
 When I arrived, the fire department, and my team of EMTs, had ascertained that the call had been a hoax.”

 “Wow,” said Krista.
 “Another phony call.
 Oh, a phony call before ours.”

 “That’s going to come out of the tax money we paid,” said Jeanne.
 “Where exactly was this?”

 “Well, you are all not going to like this, and by the way, I didn’t either,” said Eric.

 “Well, hurry!
 I haven’t got all day.
 I need to get home,” complained Jeanne.

 “The fire call came in for 723 Bush Street.
 Someone reported that a kitchen was on fire and that an old woman was trapped, Inside apartment number 24,” Eric emphasized.

 “That’s the building right next door to us,” I said.

 “There was no apartment number 24.
 We checked the whole building, twice.
 No one was hurt and there was no fire.
 I sent my team home.”